 Related party transactions are measured at the exchange amount, which is the amount agreed to by the Company and the related parties.
-Related party balances are unsecured and non-interest bearing with no specific terms of repayment.
+Related party balances are unsecured and non-interest bearing, with no specific terms of repayment.

 The Company had related party transactions with David Will and Darcy Will and/or companies owned or controlled by David Will and/or Darcy Will collectively (the "Wills").
-The Wills are key management personnel, directors of the Company and significant shareholders.
-Together, the Wills control 35.8% of the outstanding common shares of the Company.
+The Wills are key management personnel, directors of the Company, and significant shareholders.
+Together, the Wills control 35.6% of the outstanding common shares of the Company.

-• The Company incurred \$1.4 million (\$1.5 million - 2015) in key management personnel compensation with the Wills for the Year which is included in administrative expenses.
-Compensation is in the form of short term employee benefits, director fees, management agreements and a general partnership agreement.
-Management fees stipulated in management services agreements are based on a percentage of revenues and/or earnings before interest, taxes, depreciation and amortization.

-A management services agreement between the Company and the Wills stipulates that the Wills are entitled to 1.5% of gross operating profit before interest, taxes, depreciation, amortization and extraordinary items of the Company.
-These amounts are included in the above figures.

-The management services company engaged to perform the services referred to above is also the general partner of Gamehost Limited Partnership.
+- The Company incurred \$1.3 million (\$1.4 million 2016) in key management personnel compensation with the Wills for the Year which is included in administrative expenses.
+Compensation is in the form of short term employee benefits, director fees, management agreements, and a general partnership agreement.
+Management fees stipulated in management services agreements are based on a percentage of revenues and/or earnings before interest, taxes, depreciation and amortization. - A management services agreement between the Company and the Wills stipulates that the Wills are entitled to 1.5% of gross operating profit before interest, taxes, depreciation, amortization, and extraordinary items of the Company.
+These amounts are included in figures for key management personnel compensation. - The management services company engaged to perform the services referred to above is also the general partner of Gamehost Limited Partnership.
 The partnership agreement stipulates that the general partner is entitled to 0.01% of all cash distributions of the partnership.
-These amounts are included in the above figures.

-A management services agreement between Deerfoot and the Wills stipulates that the Wills are entitled to 1.5% of the gross revenues plus 2.0% of operational earnings before interest, taxes, depreciation, amortization and extraordinary items of Deerfoot.
-These amounts are included in the above figures.

-- The Company incurred \$0.1 million (\$nil 2015) of charter aircraft rental expenses for the Year with Will Air Inc., a company controlled by the Wills, which is included in administrative expenses. - The Company incurred \$0.1 million (\$0.1 million 2015) of office rent expenses for the Year which is included in administrative expenses.
+These amounts are included in figures for key management personnel compensation. - A management services agreement between Deerfoot and the Wills stipulates that the Wills are entitled to 1.5% of the gross revenues plus 2.0% of operational earnings before interest, taxes, depreciation, amortization, and extraordinary items of Deerfoot.
+These amounts are included in figures for key management personnel compensation. - The Company incurred \$0.1 million (\$0.1 million 2016) of charter aircraft rental expenses with Will Air Inc., a company controlled by the Wills, for the Year, which is included in administrative expenses. - The Company incurred \$0.1 million (\$0.1 million 2016) of office rent expenses for the Year which is included in administrative expenses.
 The Company has corporate office space leased from Darcy Co Holdings Ltd., a company wholly owned by Darcy Will.
 Deerfoot rents its head office space from DJ Will Holdings Limited, a company wholly owned by David Will.

+The Company incurred \$0.1 million (\$0.1 million - 2016) of rental expenses for the Year which is included in cost of sales.
+The Company rents tractor trailer parking and storage space from Peace Country Hospitality Inc., a company controlled by the Wills together with the Company's Chief Operating Officer ("COO").